Annual Notifications & Information

 For those families who want to attend a school other than their home school, here is the intra-district transfer form (you want your child to attend a different elementary or middle school within Enumclaw School District).
 Please complete the form and return to district office.
 Students are placed on a wait list until enrollment numbers are finalized in the buildings and space availability is determined.
 If a transfer is approved, parents are responsible to provide transportation.

 If you choose to waiver in or out of the Enumclaw School District, you must complete the Choice Transfer Request form in your home district.
 The process will be completed on line and the accepting school is notified through email.
 To waiver out of Enumclaw School District, you will find the Choice waiver form.
-Please complete the form and return to Miranda Newell at email@example.com or come to the district office at 2929 McDougall Avenue.
+Please complete the form and return to Miranda Newell (outgoing) or Stacey Whitten (incoming) at 360.802.7102, or email email@example.com or firstname.lastname@example.org, or come to the district office at 2929 McDougall Avenue.

 The McKinney-Vento Education of Homeless Children and Youth Assistance Act is a federal law that ensures immediate enrollment and educational stability for homeless children and youth.
 McKinney-Vento provides federal funding to states for the purpose of supporting district programs that serve homeless students.